 In most cases, marine mammals, including whales, do not directly drink water from the sea.
 Water is supplied through the protein and fat from the fish they eat.

 The amount of water they need depends on what species of fish they eat.
-Some species of fish have more water in them than others.
+Some species of fish have higher water content than others.

-A pregnant whale typically feeds on different fish than a non-pregnant whale.
-A pregnant whale feeds on fish with higher protein and fat to feed the calf growing inside them.
+Pregnant whales feed on different fish than non-pregnant whales.
+They prefer fish with higher protein and fat to feed the calf growing inside them.

-After the calf is born, the female changes their diet to a fish with higher water content.
+After the calf is born, the female changes their diet to a fish with a higher water content.
 This allows them to produce milk for the calf.
-All fish provide sources of water.
+All fish provide sources of water, but not all provide the same amount.

 Whales live and spend all their lives surrounded by water.
-The whale’s bodies need water to survive, and scientists assume that whales do drink some seawater.
+Whales need water to survive, and scientists assume that they do drink seawater.

-The blue whale takes 10,000 gallons of water into its mouth while eating.
-However, they do not drink that water but will swallow small amounts when swallowing food.
-The baleen whale’s mouth filters the food through the baleen and then pushes most of the water out.
+The blue whale takes in 10,000 gallons of water into its mouth while eating.
+However, they do not swallow all the water but will swallow small amounts when swallowing food.
+Baleen whales filter food through baleen plates and push most of the water back out into the ocean.

 Whales need less water than other mammals as they live in the ocean.
 They lose less water to their surroundings compared to land mammals.
-Whales don’t sweat as other land mammals do and lose less water from their bodies.
+Whales don’t sweat and lose less water from their bodies than land mammals.

 Studies have shown that whales drink seawater but only in small quantities.
 This conclusion is anchored to tests on whales’ urine concentration.

 Whales produce urine with an osmolality higher than seawater.
 Osmolality tests how much substances such as sea salt have dissolved in urine.
-There is an interesting article from the Journal of Experimental Biology, which you can find here.
+There is an interesting article from the Journal of Experimental Biology on this subject.

 It is believed that whales drink some seawater because the salt is excreted in their urine.
-Their urine contains more salt than seawater.
-The urine of a whale is primarily composed of sodium.
+Whale urine contains more salt than seawater, and is primarily composed of sodium.

 Ever wondered why whales breach?
 Find out here

-Scientists believe that whales filter salt water from their bodies.
+Whales filter salt water from their bodies.
 They do this by reabsorbing more water into the kidneys.
-Studies on salt urine concentration tell us that whales filter seawater after taking it into the body.
-Whales use their large kidneys to process and excrete the extra salt while retaining the amount needed.
+Whales use their kidneys to process and excrete the extra salt while retaining the amount needed.

 Measuring the amount of salt excreted is difficult, but their urine holds the answer.
 It has been found that whale urine has more salt than the water they drink.
 The urine is ten times as salty as their blood.